carpentries-incubator/SDC-BIDS-EEG-EEGLAB/episodes/02-data_property.md

 - "Working with EEGLAB requires that specific files can be found in specific locations"
 ---

-## What does Matlab need to know about the BIDS structure in order to run EEGLAB?
+## What does Matlab need to know about the folder structure in order to run EEGLAB?

 #### **EEGLAB is a set of Matlab functions (... which are text files).**